Meet Our Summer Programs Directors

 Mrs. Kanuch spent eight years on active duty in the United States Marine Corps before joining the Oakcrest faculty in 2018.
 She received her Master of Science in Strategic Intelligence from the National Intelligence University and studied Latin through a summer program at The Catholic University of America.
 She graduated from the United States Naval Academy in Annapolis, Maryland with a Bachelor of Science in Physics, a Bachelor of Science in English, and a minor in Russian language and literature.
 She has extensive overseas experience, including deployments to Afghanistan, Iraq, and Bahrain and a study abroad program in Russia, and has worked directly with multiple federal agencies and senior-level Department of Defense and Department of State officials throughout her military career.
 Mrs. Kanuch is supremely grateful to be a part of the Oakcrest family and loves sharing her passion for learning and service with her students.
 Physics, she always tells her classes, is a pathway to God because it enables us to enter more deeply into the wonder of His creation.

-Rita McPheeters
+Coach Rita McPheeters

-Volleyball I & II with Coach McPheeters
+Volleyball with Coach McPheeters

-Molly Mehan
+Coach Molly Mehan

-Volleyball I & II with Coach Mehan
+Volleyball with Coach Mehan

 Molly (McCarthy) Mehan coached Division I volleyball at Loyola College in Baltimore, and she has coached, taught, and mentored at the high school level as well.
 She places a strong emphasis on developing virtue through athletics.